black-parrot-hdk/zynq-parrot/cosim/README.md

 - imports/black_parrot/external/basejump_stl
 - imports/black_parrot/external/HardFloat

+See (this document)[https://docs.google.com/document/d/1U9XIxLkjbI1vQR5hxjk8SzqqQ3sM2hCMUXfoK3tGwBU/edit#heading=h.souq55b38m0y] for an introduction to using Zynq and Vivado.

-All of the FPGA versions here build automatically from script.
+All of the FPGA versions here build automatically from script, and do not require any other repos excpet the submodules above.